 Who a marketer chooses to retarget can vary and be based off of a variety of actions, such as visiting a particular page, viewing on a product, or adding an item to their wish list or shopping cart.
 Once this predefined action is completed, a cookie is fired in their web browser that enables the advertiser to retarget the customer.

 While the two terms sound very similar, remarketing is not exactly the same as retargeting.
-As with retargeting, remarketing is also a marketing strategy focused on visitors who have previously interacted with your website or products to drive them to complete a particular action, such as completing a purchase, cross-selling, or up-selling products to existing customers.
+As with retargeting, remarketing is also a marketing strategy focused on visitors who have previously interacted with your website or products to drive them to complete a particular action, such as completing a purchase.
+Remarketing can also serve in cross-selling or up-selling products to existing customers.

 One main difference is that remarketing can include email as a channel, which is not generally included in retargeting which relies on cookies.
 Remarketing campaigns are often focused on re-engaging previous customers by sending them email offers based on their previous search history, items on their wish list, or items in their cart awaiting checkout.